-In order to be balanced or help the system to be balanced according to the provision defined by the terms and conditions of each TSO, each Balance Responsible Party (BRP) shall be entitled to change its Position in the Intraday timeframe until the Intraday Cross Zonal Gate Closure Time basing on rules and criteria defined by its Connecting TSO.
-In this case each BRP is obliged to respect specific rules and criteria as defined in terms and conditions of each TSO.
+In order to be balanced or help the system to be balanced according to the provision defined by the terms and conditions of each TSO, each Balance Responsible Party (BRP) shall be entitled to change its Position in the Intraday timeframe prior to or after the Intraday Cross Zonal Gate Closure Time based on rules and criteria defined by its Connecting TSO in the terms and conditions.
 Any modification of the Position declared by the BRP shall be submitted to the Connecting TSO if specified in accordance with the terms and conditions by each TSO.
 TSOs shall not be obliged to accept a change of Position by a BRP after the Intraday Cross Zonal Gate Closure Time.